ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

-RECONTACT = "Recontact for future qualitative research", ofhact_agree = "Would you take part in it if you were invited to?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends", ofhact_all = "Would you take part in it if you were invited to?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends", ofhact_unsure = "Would you take part in it if you were invited to?\nLevels: NA = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends", GENFBACK_prevent_agree = "Genetic feedback for conditions that ARE prevetable or treatable (e.g. type 2 diabetes, heart disease)?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends", GENFBACK_prevent_all = "Genetic feedback for conditions that ARE prevetable or treatable (e.g. type 2 diabetes, heart disease)?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends", GENFBACK_no_prevent_agree = "Genetic feedback for conditions that ARE NOT prevetable or treatable (e.g. some types of dementia)?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends", GENFBACK_no_prevent_all = "Genetic feedback for conditions that ARE NOT prevetable or treatable (e.g. some types of dementia)?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends", GENFBACK_ancestry_agree = "Genetic feedback for ancestry?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends", GENFBACK_ancestry_all = "Genetic feedback for ancestry?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends"
+RECONTACT = "Recontact for future qualitative research", ofhact_agree = "Would you take part in it if you were invited to?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends", ofhact_all = "Would you take part in it if you were invited to?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends", ofhact_unsure = "Would you take part in it if you were invited to?\nLevels: NA = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends", GENFBACK_prevent_agree = "Genetic feedback for conditions that ARE prevetable or treatable (e.g. type 2 diabetes, heart disease)?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends, prefer not to say", GENFBACK_prevent_all = "Genetic feedback for conditions that ARE prevetable or treatable (e.g. type 2 diabetes, heart disease)?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends, prefer not to say", GENFBACK_no_prevent_agree = "Genetic feedback for conditions that ARE NOT prevetable or treatable (e.g. some types of dementia)?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends,prefer not to say", GENFBACK_no_prevent_all = "Genetic feedback for conditions that ARE NOT prevetable or treatable (e.g. some types of dementia)?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends,prefer not to say", GENFBACK_ancestry_agree = "Genetic feedback for ancestry?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends,prefer not to say", GENFBACK_ancestry_all = "Genetic feedback for ancestry?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends,prefer not to say"
 )
 ```